 Below are known issues related to using Zoom safely and securely.
 Most of these have been exploited with the rise of video-conferencing usage related to COVID-19.
 As more people are using the technology, more malicious actors are finding ways of exploiting the tool.
 The below issues are all known to Zoom, and are currently being addressed.
 They may even be solved at the time you are reading this.
 You can also see a chronological list of recent Zoom security problems along with what they are doing to address them.

 Zoombombing is when uninvited participants join a meeting with the intent of derailing, interrupting, and otherwise negatively impacting the meeting.
 This is often harmless trolling, but it can escalate to harassment in some cases.
 There are features and settings available to protect against Zoombombing.

 In most cases, the person entering the meeting maliciously will share inappropriate content to meeting participants, including pornographic images, racists taunts, and similarly offensive or harmful content.
-The intent is to gain access to the meeting to disrupt and harass the meeting and participants.
+The intent is to gain access to the meeting to disrupt the meeting and harass participants.